The art of accessibility:

 Similarly, every video should come with effective controls to play, pause, and stop.
 Autoplay videos can be overwhelming, distracting, or disruptive to assistive technologies.

 The same advice applies to audio content such as interview clips and podcasts.
-Audio-only content should also include visual descriptions when useful; for example, to describe body language or facial expressions that are relevant to a conversation.
+Audio-only content should include transcripts and, where relevant, supporting context that explains important non-verbal information.

 The good news is that these actions can also be beneficial for SEO.